deyles-zz/liaison/README.md

 echo ($client->getAPIVersion() . "\n");
 ```

-You can also instantiate Liaison instances directly:
+You can also instantiate Liaison directly:

 ```php
 <?php